dwarvesf/playground/Engineering/Mobile/The structure of the command line app.md

 ### Command

-`command` is the begin to start a CLI command, we also call it main command (because we have subcommand and default command later).
+`command` is the beginning or start of a CLI command, we also call it the main command, because we have a subcommand and default command later.
 Think it like the way we open an app.

-Ex: `git, cd, ls, mkdir` are very popular command.
+Ex: `git, cd, ls, mkdir` are very popular commands.

-_Note: Somewhere may call main command is `app` and subcommand is `command`_
+_Note: Somewhere may call the main command as `app` and subcommand as `command`_

-### Argruments
+### Arguments

-`arguments` are using to parse data to commandline app.
+`arguments` are used to pass data to commandline app.

-`command agr1 agr2`
+`command arg1 arg2`

-The position of agruments is master, we can't change it.
+The position of arguments are not arbitrary and we cannot change it.

 Ex: `adb push /User/Download/sample.ipk /installs`

-The Android NDK adb push sample packge from `/User/Download` folder to device `/installs` folder.
-You can't swap position of args.
+The Android NDK `adb push` populates a sample package from the `/User/Download` folder to the device `/installs` folder.
+You can't swap position of args here.

-They are may required or not.
-If not the default value will be apply.
+They may or not be required.
+If not, a default value will be applied.

 Ex: We are in master branch, default remote is origin and run:

 `git fetch` => fetch default remote origin branch, it equal with:
 `git fetch origin` fetch the remote origin (master) branch.

-In the example above the arg `origin` is not required and it auto set base on current checkout branch.
+In this example, the above argument `origin` is not required and is automatically set based on the current checkout branch.

 ### Options